ProvableHQ/workshop/battleship/README.md

 ```

 ## 3: Player 1 Passes The Board To Player 2
-Now, we can offer a battleship game to player 2.
+Now, we can offer a battleship game to Player 2.
 Run `offer_battleship` with the record you just created:

 ```
 leo run offer_battleship "{